Limits of dispersoid size and number density in oxide dispersion strengthened alloys fabricated with powder bed

 \subsubsection{Microstructural characterization}

-All samples contained micron-scale defects, including pores and oxide inclusions, as shown in Figs.~\ref{fig:opticalPVmap}, \ref{fig:UstructureComparison}(a), and \ref{fig:UstructureComparison}(b).
-At high energy input, pores (likely the result of keyholing) predominate over oxide inclusions, while the opposite is observed at lower energy input.
-The least porosity was observed in Sample 6, which was printed within the standard processing window for Alloy 718 \cite{agrawal}.
-This observation suggests that oxide-coated powders do not require substantially higher energy input than uncoated powders to reach full fusion, contrary to previous results \cite{nasa20, zhong, spierings}.
+All samples contained micron-scale defects, including pores and oxide inclusions, as shown in Figs.~\ref{fig:opticalPVmap} and \ref{fig:UstructureComparison}.
+Oxide inclusions can be readily identified in backscattered electron SEM images [Fig. \ref{fig:UstructureComparison}(b)], where they appear brighter than the Ni-20Cr matrix due to Z contrast.
+The inclusions can be easily distinguished from pores, which appear darker than the matrix in both secondary electron images and backscattered electron images.
+EDS spectra were collected at a variety of the bright locations identified in the backscattered electron images.
+An example EDS spectrum is provided in \ref{sec:ellingham} (Fig. \ref{fig:edsSpectrum}).
+All of the EDS spectra confirm the composition of the oxide inclusions to be consistent with Y$_2$O$_3$, which is expected since Y is a much stronger deoxidizer than the other alloy components (Fig. \ref{fig:ellingham} provides an Ellingham diagram).

-EDS confirms the composition of the oxide inclusions to be consistent with Y$_2$O$_3$, which is expected since Y is a much stronger deoxidizer than the other alloy components (Fig. \ref{fig:ellingham} provides an Ellingham diagram).
 The area percentages of irregular micron-scale inclusions are plotted in Fig. \ref{fig:UstructureComparison}(c).
 While the inclusions are almost entirely absent at low scanning velocity, the area percentage nears 1\% with increasing scanning velocity.
 In the approximation that the inclusions are homogeneously distributed and randomly oriented, the area\% can be equated to the volume\% \cite{Underwood1973}.
 Under this assumption, it is estimated that as much as 45\% of the Y$_2$O$_3$ added to the feedstock is contained within the micron-scale inclusions, which form at the expense of nanometric dispersoids.